Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 - Some countries discontinue pager.
 - Some countries require your SSN even you try to grab a prepaid cell phones.
+  - However, a oversea roaming prepaid card with alternate ID may win.
 - Some countries has a few of service provider.

 ## Chapter 12 E-mail and the Internet